Helicobacter Pylori Urea Breath

-While they live in your stomach lining, H. pylori make urea, a natural compound in the body.
+While the bacteria live in your stomach lining, H. pylori make urea, a natural compound in the body.
 As the bacteria make urea, they create ammonia and bicarbonate.
 Traces of these can be found in your breath.
-This is proof that H. pylori live in your body.
+This is proof that H. pylori is in your body.

 Why do I need this test?

 You may need this test if you have been treated for H. pylori and your healthcare provider wants to know if the treatment worked.
 This test is the easiest way to find out if H. pylori are living in your stomach.

 What other tests might I have along with this test?

 Endoscopy, in which a narrow, lighted tube is put into your stomach through your mouth to look at the lining of your stomach and take out small samples for testing